LaborBerlin/score-assemblies/README.md

 If not set, the default lineage `bacteria` will be used.
 Available datasets can be listed with `busco --list-datasets`

-The number of complete, fragmented and missing BUSCOs per assembly is plotted in `score-assemblies-data/busco/busco_stats.pdf`.
+The number of complete, fragmented and missing BUSCOs per assembly is tabulated in the file `score-assemblies-data/busco/all_stats.tsv` and also drawn as dotplot in `score-assemblies-data/busco/busco_stats.pdf`.

 ### dnadiff
 Each assembly is compared with each reference and the output files will be